Getting Started - How to Use the Scanner Sample App

 Before you start

 Scanning with Scanner is fairly straightforward, but there are some things to be aware of before getting started.
-Please read through the following section to make sure you are aware of all the functionality Scanner.
+Please read through the following section to make sure you are aware of all the functionality of Scanner.
 Even if you're used to using Scanner with the original Structure Sensor, please take a moment to familiarize yourself with some of Scanner's new features.

 Update your Firmware